Tuan2210/Tuan2210/README.md

 - 📫 How to reach me: quangtuan496@gmail.com

-- ⚡ Fun fact: I'm a fan of Marvel, DC, Dragon Ball, Naruto - I draw what i like in free-time
+- ⚡ Fun fact: I'm a fan of Marvel, DC, Dragon Ball, Naruto - I draw what I like in free-time

 ##
 <h2><b>Contact more:</b></h2>